Living in Gibraltar · Last updated 2 June 2026

 Is Gibraltar more expensive than Spain to live in?

 Yes, significantly more expensive than most of Spain and considerably more than La Linea next door.
-Rent in Gibraltar is 2 to 3 times higher than equivalent property in La Linea.
+Rent in Gibraltar is two to three times higher than equivalent property in La Linea based on current listings.
 Groceries and eating out are also more expensive.
-The offset is lower income tax, duty-free alcohol and electronics, and cheaper fuel.
+The offset is lower income tax, no VAT, duty-free alcohol and electronics, and cheaper fuel.

 Is Gibraltar more expensive than London?